jcbhmr/target-lexicon-wasm/README.md

 To create a release:

 1. Make sure the `Cargo.toml` version field is what you want.
+2. Change the "curl ..." and "See the full WIT API" URLs to use the new version tag that will be created.
-2. Run the "Create release" workflow manually.
+3. Run the "Create release" workflow manually.
-3. Wait for it to run to completion.
+4. Wait for it to run to completion.
-4. Check the releases page on GitHub to see the new release.
+5. Check the releases page on GitHub to see the new release.